Maternity Leave (Pregnancy Leave) and Parental Leave

 |Amount of Time Off||17 weeks, or up to the date of birth; this begins parental leave|

 |Notice Period||Minimum two weeks prior to the leave|

 Do you have questions about maternity leave or parental leave?

 If you’re unsure about your responsibilities as an employer, call our free helpline to speak with an HR specialist.
-We’re available to answer your questions at any time – that’s 24/7 advice, to help your business make the necessary arrangements for pregnancy or parental leaves of absence.
+We’re available to answer your questions to help your business make the necessary arrangements for pregnancy or parental leaves of absence.
 Call Employer Line for support, at 1(833) 247-3650.